How to Use the 'crystal' Command (with Examples)

 Explanation:

-• crystal: The command to execute the Crystal compiler.
+• crystal: This is the command to launch the Crystal interface.

-• app: Specifies the type of project to create (in this case, an application).
+• app: Specifies that the project involves an application.

 Use case 8: Display all help options